TR

 2.5.2 2nd Stage Modulator Assessment

-Second stage assessment includes debt structure, financial policy, corporate dynamics, ESG and fine-tuners elements.
+The Stage 2 modulator assessment includes the analysis of debt structure, financial policy, corporate dynamics, ESG, and other adjustment factors.

 2.5.3 3rd Stage Modulator Assessment